vimalpatel19/satsang-memories/README.md

 ### Future enhancements
 - [x] Application menu bar is hidden when scrolling down (re-appears when scrolling back up on the page)
 - [x] Display date for each feed/post
-- [ ] Implement the share button with the prominent social media apps (Whatsapp, Telegram, Twitter, E-mail, etc.)
+- [x] Implement the share button with the prominent social media apps (Whatsapp, Telegram, Facebook, E-mail, etc.)
+- [x] Change the menu bar font size depending on the device
 - [ ] Full implementation of LIKE button
 - [ ] Add paging (next and/or previous buttons)
+- [ ] Send alert(s) for new content (browser alerts?)
 - [ ] Switch loading view to that using Material UI Skeleton from circular in-progress icon
-- [ ] Send alert(s) for new content (browser alerts?)
-- [x] Change the menu bar font size depending on the device